cargonza2016/redis/README.md

 # Usage

-To deploy this charm first bootstrap your Juju environment and issue the following command:
+To deploy this charm first bootstrap your Juju 2.0 environment and issue the following command:

-    juju deploy redis
+    juju deploy cs:redis

 Expose the master if you need to contact them for some reason.